yuanbei/Nars-Wiki/Multi-Step-Examples.md

 ***

 At the current stage, Open-NARS is not ready to handle complicated inference processes consisting many steps.
 Even so, this file contains a group of multi-step inference examples to show the expressive and inferential capability of NARS, as implemented in Open-NARS version 1.5.5.
-The basic format and usage are the same as explained in SingleStepTestingCases.
+The basic format and usage are the same as explained in [Single Step Testing Cases](https://github.com/opennars/opennars/wiki/Single-Step-Testing-Cases).

 In the following, each example starts at a line with a "*" to empty the memory of the system.
 To run an example, copy/paste the input lines into the input window of the NARS.
 Listed after the input lines are the lines displayed in the main window of NARS during the processing of the input, followed by a brief explanation of the example.